Interdisciplinary German-Arab Research Group

 German-Arab Research Group

-Another aspect of coming to terms with experiences of injustice is the debate about the universality of human rights and the problem of a transitional justice in the countries in transition.
+Another aspect of coming to terms with experiences of injustice is the debate about the universality of human rights and the problem of transitional justice . transitional justice in the countries in transition.
 What conditions must a society or a new democratic political order create so that the victims of violence can talk about what they have suffered?
 The question of what is the right mix of punishment, compensation and amnesty to achieve national reconciliation remains central here.

-Finally, a final focus will be to examine more closely the significance of the institutionalization of protest, resistance and reappraisal.
-This includes, for example, the question of the role of civil societies during and after a dictatorship, the different rationales and compositions of truth commissions, or the question of the elements of a politics of reparation.
+Finally, the last focus will be on examining the significance of the institutionalization of protest, resistance and coming to terms with the past in more detail.
+This includes, for example, the question of the role of civil societies during and after a dictatorship, the different justifications and compositions of truth commissions or the question of the elements of a policy of reparation.

-Current focus and areas of work:
+Current focal points and areas of work:

 1. Critical examination of structures and manifestations of authoritarian conditions from an interdisciplinary perspective, combined with the analysis of forms of protest and resistance.